The Passage (Cronin novel): Plot

 During a botched attempt to kill Babcock during one of the monthly blood sacrifice rituals, sympathizers at the Haven enable the group to escape via railroad, and they arrive at a farmstead.
-Theo and Maus stay behind so that the baby can be born safely while the rest of the group continue on and eventually meet up with a Texan military group, who assist them in finding the Colorado outpost.
-Once at the outpost, they discover that it is the same compound where the outbreak started, and still serves as home to Sister Lacey.
+Theo and Maus stay behind so that the baby can be born safely while the rest of the group continue on and eventually meet up with a Texan military group, who provide assistance to Peter and Amy in finding the Colorado outpost.
+The others stay with the military group, headed to Kerrville but are confronted with Babcock's "Many" heading over the mountain, so the core friends, along with Major Greer, decide to change course to head for the Colorado outpost instead.
+The bulk of the military group still continue to Kerrville.
+Once at the outpost, Peter discovers that it is the same compound where the outbreak started, and still serves as home to Sister Lacey.
 Lacey, like Amy, was treated by Lear with a modified form of the serum, providing her with longer life and a psychic bond with not only Amy and the virals, but Babcock as well.

-It is decided to lure Babcock into the outpost—Amy and Lacey confirm that he is headed towards them in any case—where they will detonate a nuclear device originally designed to sterilize the compound, but never used.
+It is decided they will lure Babcock into the outpost—Amy and Lacey confirm that he is headed towards them in any case—where they will detonate a nuclear device originally designed to sterilize the compound, but never used.
 The group theorize that the virals are like a hive mind and once Babcock is dead his hold over the virals created exponentially by him will cease and they will no longer be a threat.
-While waiting for Babcock to arrive, the group is attacked, resulting in Alicia ("Lish") becoming infected, and treated by Sara the medic with modified serum.
 Lacey hands over files on The Twelve, revealing their hometowns, to which she suggests The Twelve will have returned.
+She also hands over a case of 12 syringes full of the modified serum.
+While waiting for Babcock to arrive, the group is attacked, resulting in Alicia ("Lish") becoming infected, and treated by Sara, Michael Fisher's sister and the former medic of the First Colony, with 1 of the 12 syringes of the modified serum.

 Upon Babcock's arrival, Lacey lures him to a chamber where she detonates the bomb, destroying herself, Babcock, and much of the outpost.
-The attacking virals all collapse and die again, in most cases leaving behind nothing but dust, proving the hive theory correct.
+Once Babcock is dead, Amy is finally able to know the virals lives and gives them back memories, telling them who they are.
+The attacking virals all collapse and willingly wait for the sun to rise so they can die, in most cases leaving behind nothing but dust, proving the hive theory correct.